What is dongchimi?

 There are three parts to dongchimi – radishes, aromatic vegetables and liquid.
 The basic method is fairly simple!

 First, salt the radishes until they have softened and released some liquid, add the aromatic vegetables such as garlic, ginger, and scallions, and then pour seasoned water over the vegetables.
 The brine should be slightly too salty to eat as is because the radish will continue to release liquid and dilute the brine.

 For this quick summer dongchimi, Korean home cooks typically blend aromatic vegetables to expedite the fermentation process and make the brine become flavorful quicker.

 Summer radish has a slight bitter taste, so I used a little bit of sugar in this recipe to balance out the bitterness.

 I sometimes also add salted napa cabbages, but it’s optional.

-When I make a large batch of dongchimi for longer storage, I cut radishes and pears into big chunks, and throw in aromatic vegetables without blending.
+When I make a large batch of dongchimi, I cut radishes and pears into big chunks, and throw in aromatic vegetables without blending.
 This is easier but will take longer to ferment.
-It’s great for making a large batch in the fall to last through the winter.
+It’s great for making a large batch for longer storage, especially in the fall to last through the winter.

 The good news is that radish season is right around the corner.
 Soon, you’ll be able to find sweet, juicy, and crunchy Korean radishes, which will be perfect for making dongchimi!